Water Funds in Asia Pacific

 Everyone in the world needs and uses water every day.
 We fill our pots with it for cooking.
 We use it for bathing.
 We use it to make new products and create energy.
 Most importantly, we drink it.

 Numerous areas across Asia Pacific are experiencing the full force of these water security challenges, including China, Indonesia, and India.
-See a full list of Water Funds in operation and under development here.
+See a full list from 2018 of Water Funds in operation and under development here.

 At least one-third of China's lakes and rivers are too polluted for human use, and 73 percent of the watersheds that supply water to fast-growing cities face medium to high pollution levels.
 Given the rise of cities and the scale of the water quality challenge, we must work together to build a sustainable water future for China.